• Skip to primary navigation

 Parking spaces on the campus are limited and the nearby roads can get congested at peak times, therefore, drivers are encouraged to use the local park and ride where possible.

-There are approximately 300 spaces including disabled car parking facilities and staff are charged to park.
+There are approximately 300 spaces including disabled car parking facilities.

 Addenbrooke’s has a Car Share Scheme, which is open to everyone who works on the campus.
 There is also a national scheme, Liftshare and a Cambridgeshire-wide scheme, CamShare , which may be of interest.